Genetics of Renal Cell Carcinoma (PDQ®)–Health Professional Version

 Inheritance and Risk of Renal Cell Carcinoma

-Renal cell carcinoma (RCC) is among the more commonly diagnosed cancers in both men and women.
-In the United States in 2021, about 76,080 cases of kidney cancer and renal pelvis cancer are expected to occur and lead to an estimated 13,780 deaths.
-This cancer accounts for about 4% of all adult malignancies.
+Renal cell carcinoma (RCC) is commonly diagnosed in both men and women.
+In the United States in 2023, about 81,800 new cases of kidney cancer and renal pelvis cancer will occur, along with an estimated 14,890 deaths.
+These cancers account for about 4.2% of all adult malignancies.
 The male-to-female ratio is 1.9:1.
 RCC is distinct from kidney cancer that involves the renal pelvis or renal medulla, and it only applies to cancer that forms in the lining of the kidney bed (i.e., in the renal tubules).
 Non-RCCs of the kidney, including cancer of the renal pelvis or renal medulla, are not addressed in this summary.
 Genetic pathogenic variants have been identified as the cause of inherited cancer risk in some RCC-prone families; these pathogenic variants are estimated to account for only 5% to 8% of RCC cases overall.[3,4] It is likely that other undiscovered genes and background genetic factors contribute to the development of familial RCC in conjunction with nongenetic risk factors.

-Several sequencing cohorts have evaluated patients with RCC using genetic testing panels that included a large number of genes that have not previously been associated with risk of hereditary RCC.
-While many of these cohorts reinforce that the rate of germline alterations in classic RCC genes aligns with prior estimates, they also show a high incidence of other pathogenic alterations, some of which occurred in DNA repair genes; the rate of other pathogenic alterations ranged from 12.8% to 17.0%.[5-8] The incidence of other pathogenic alterations is higher than would be expected in the population; however, these cohorts are not population-based and they are significantly enriched for cancer patients who have been recommended to undergo germline testing.
+Several sequencing cohorts have evaluated patients with RCC using genetic testing panels that included many genes that have not previously been associated with hereditary RCC.
+Many of these cohorts reinforce that the rate of germline alterations in classic RCC genes aligns with prior estimates.
+These cohorts also show a high incidence of other pathogenic variants, some of which occurred in DNA repair genes.
+The rate of other pathogenic alterations ranged from 12.8% to 17.0%.[5-9] The incidence of other pathogenic alterations is higher than would be expected in the population.
+However, these cohorts are not population-based, and they are significantly enriched for cancer patients who have been recommended for germline testing.
+A retrospective, single-center study of patients with early-onset RCC (all patients were diagnosed prior to age 46 y), found that participants with clinical phenotypes suggestive of RCC-associated pathogenic variants—like bilateral or multifocal tumors, non-clear cell renal histology, and extra-renal primary cancers—had the highest yields on germline RCC panel testing.
+There were 129 patients with clear cell RCC.
+A subset analysis of patients with unifocal, clear cell RCC did not reveal pathogenic variants on RCC genetic testing panels.
+However, 9.9% of these individuals had pathogenic variants in non-RCC associated genes—primarily in DNA repair genes.
 At this time, it is unclear if there is a causal relationship between RCC and these pathogenic alterations; the relationship requires additional study.
 It is plausible that these pathogenic variants increase RCC risk.
-However, RCC risk could also be elevated by other factors like an enriched population of high-risk individuals or an overdetection of RCC from frequent scans in high-risk patients.
+However, RCC risk could also be elevated by other factors like an enriched population of high-risk individuals or overdetection of RCC from frequent scans in high-risk patients.

-(Refer to the PDQ summaries on Renal Cell Cancer Treatment and Transitional Cell Cancer of the Renal Pelvis and Ureter Treatment for more information about sporadic kidney cancer.)
+For more information on sporadic kidney cancer, see Renal Cell Cancer Treatment and Transitional Cell Cancer of the Renal Pelvis and Ureter Treatment.

 Natural History of Renal Cell Carcinoma

 The natural history of each RCC syndrome is distinct and influenced by several factors, including histologic features and underlying genetic alterations.
-Although it is useful to follow the predominant reported natural history of each syndrome, each affected individual will need to be evaluated and monitored for occasional individual variations.
-The individual prognosis will depend upon the characteristics of the renal tumor at the time of detection and intervention, and will differ for each syndrome (VHL, HLRCC, HPRC, and BHD).
-Prognostic determinants at diagnosis include the stage of the RCC, whether the tumor is confined to the kidney, primary tumor size, Fuhrman nuclear grade, and multifocality.[9-11]
+Although it is useful to follow the predominant reported natural history of each syndrome, each affected individual must be evaluated and monitored for occasional individual variations.
+The individual prognosis depends on the characteristics of the renal tumor at the time of detection and intervention, which differs for each syndrome (VHL, HLRCC, HPRC, and BHD).
+Prognostic determinants at diagnosis include the stage of the RCC, whether the tumor is confined to the kidney, primary tumor size, Fuhrman nuclear grade, and multifocality.[11-13]

 Family History as a Risk Factor for Renal Cell Carcinoma

-RCC accounts for about 4% of all adult malignancies in the United States.
-Epidemiologic studies of RCC suggest that a family history of RCC is a risk factor for the disease.[4,13,14] An analysis of renal carcinomas diagnosed before the year 2000 in the Sweden Family-Cancer Database included all Swedes born since 1931 and their biological parents.
-The study observed that risk of RCC was particularly high in the siblings of those affected with RCC.
-The higher relative risk (RR) in siblings than in parent-child pairs suggests that a recessive gene contributes to the development of sporadic renal carcinoma.
-Investigators studied all patients in Iceland who developed RCC between 1955 and 1999 (1,078 cases).
-In addition, they used an extensive computerized database to perform a unique genealogic study that included more than 600,000 Icelandic individuals.
-The results revealed that nearly 60% of RCC patients in Iceland during this time had either a first-degree relative or a second-degree relative with RCC, with an estimated RR of 2.5 for a sibling of an RCC-affected patient.
-A study that evaluated 80,309 monozygotic twin individuals and 123,382 same-sex dizygotic twin individuals in Denmark, Finland, Norway, and Sweden found an excess cancer risk in twins whose co-twin was diagnosed with cancer.
+Kidney cancer and renal pelvis cancer account for about 4.2% of all adult malignancies in the United States.
+Epidemiological studies of RCC suggest that a family history of RCC is a risk factor for the disease.[4,14,15] An analysis of RCCs diagnosed before the year 2000 in the Sweden Family-Cancer Database included all Swedes born since 1931 and their biological parents.
+The study observed that risk of RCC was particularly high in the siblings of those with RCC.
+Siblings of individuals with RCC had a higher relative risk (RR) than parent-child pairs.
+This suggests that a recessive gene contributes to the development of sporadic RCC.
+In another study, investigators studied all patients in Iceland who developed RCC between 1955 and 1999 (1,078 cases).
+In addition, they used an extensive computerized database to perform a unique genealogical study that included more than 600,000 Icelandic individuals.
+Results revealed that nearly 60% of Icelandic patients with RCC had a first-degree relative (FDR) or a second-degree relative (SDR) with RCC.
+Siblings of patients with RCC had an estimated RR of 2.5.
+A study that evaluated 80,309 monozygotic twins and 123,382 same-sex dizygotic twins in Denmark, Finland, Norway, and Sweden found excess cancer risk in twins whose co-twin was diagnosed with cancer.
 The estimated cumulative risks were an absolute 5% higher (95% confidence interval [CI], 4%–6%) in dizygotic twins (37%; 95% CI, 36%–38%) and an absolute 14% higher (95% CI, 12%–16%) in monozygotic twins (46%; 95% CI, 44%–48%)—for twins whose co-twin also developed cancer—than that in the overall cohort (32%).
 Overall heritability of cancer, calculated by assessing the relative contribution of heredity versus shared environment, was estimated to be 33%.
-Heritability of kidney cancer was estimated to be 38% (95% CI, 21%–55%), with shared environmental factors not showing a significant contribution to overall risk.
+Kidney cancer heritability was estimated to be 38% (95% CI, 21%–55%).
+Shared environmental factors did not significantly contribute to overall risk.

-Young age at onset is also a clue to possible hereditary etiology.
-In contrast with sporadic RCC, which is generally diagnosed during the fifth to seventh decades of life, hereditary forms of kidney cancer are generally diagnosed at an earlier age.
-In a review from the National Cancer Institute of over 600 cases of hereditary kidney cancer, the median age at diagnosis was 37 years, with 70% of the cases being diagnosed at age 46 years or younger, compared with a median age at diagnosis of 64 years in the overall population.
-Bilaterality and multifocality are common in most heritable RCCs.
+Young age at RCC onset is also a clue that hereditary etiology is possible.
+In contrast with sporadic RCC, which is generally diagnosed during the fifth to seventh decades of life, hereditary forms of RCC are generally diagnosed at an earlier age.
+In a review of over 600 cases of hereditary RCC from the National Cancer Institute, the median age of RCC diagnosis was 37 years, with 70% of cases being diagnosed at age 46 years or younger.
+This is lower than the median age of RCC diagnosis in the general population, which is 64 years.
+Heritable RCCs are often multifocal and bilateral.
 A retrospective analysis of 1,235 patients with RCC who underwent genetic testing revealed that 6.1% of this population had positive genetic test results, 75.5% had negative test results, and 18.4% had a variant of unknown significance.
-The only variable associated with a positive test result was younger age at diagnosis of RCC.
+Young age at RCC diagnosis was the only variable associated with a positive test result.
+Other series showed that patients with non-clear cell advanced RCC may have an enrichment for pathogenic variants when compared with patients who had clear cell RCC; however, current research data are limited.[5,17]

 Other Risk Factors for Renal Cell Carcinoma